tylercollier-devmtn/rubrics/personal_project.md

 (Tyler)
 #### Socket.io

 Socket.io enables real-time bidirectional event-based communication.
 It is a great tool to show real-time analytics, instant messengers, push notifications, or do document collaboration.
 Socket.io works very well with and is simple to integrate into ExpressJS.
 The format of sockets in your server is similar to creating endpoints.
+The socket.io docs are not only great they also have a quick tutorial on how to set up a chat application - https://socket.io/get-started/chat/

 Gotchas:
 * There are many ways to decide who is the recipient of a particular “emit”.
 Be advised that one way may work in a certain situation but may not in another.
 The docs have a great emit cheatsheet that will be valuable along the way.